megseekosh/Categorize_app_v2/README.md

 # Categorize_app

 GUI to chop, categorize, and annotate audio clips from daylong recordings.
-This version annotates ambient language characteristics like choice of language (for bilingual environments), child-directed speech, and speaker category.
+This version annotates ambient language characteristics like language spoken (for bilingual environments), child-directed speech, and speaker category.
 However, the application is easily modifiable for any annotation needs.

 ## What's what in this repo

+Go to
+⋅⋅* a description of the materials in the repo[description-of-materials-in-the-repo] ⋅⋅* an example work flow to process and annotate recordings[example-work-flow]

+## Description of Materials In The Repo

 ### To prepare daylong audio recordings for annotation and annotate them